-Fighting your CT traffic ticket means going before a judge and pleading your case for innocence, perhaps with the help of a traffic ticket lawyer.
+Fighting your Connecticut traffic ticket means going before a judge and pleading your case for innocence, perhaps with the help of a traffic ticket lawyer.

-Drivers found not guilty can avoid fines and penalties, but there are a few risks to contesting a traffic ticket.
+If you're found "not guilty," you can avoid fines and penalties, but there are a few risks to contesting a Connecticut traffic ticket.

-For example, drivers who plead no contest and pay their fines avoid driving record points; those who plead not guilty and go to court give up that option and, if they’re found guilty, will accumulate points.
-For some drivers, these points and convictions put them closer to additional penalties like license suspension and Operator Retraining Program enrollment.
+For example, if you plead "no contest" and pay your fines, you will avoid driving record points; if you plead "not guilty" and go to court, you give up that option and, if found guilty, you will accumulate points.
+These points and convictions may put you closer to additional penalties like a driver's license suspension and mandatory completion of a Operator Retraining Program.